Tuesday, 14 August 2012

 3. Use a Calendar for Visual Reminders – Many children benefit from visuals.
 Mark important events leading up to the start of school on the calendar.
 Examples of activities to put on the calendar are the first day of school, shopping for school clothes, and buying school materials.
 Discuss how many days are left until each event and have children participate in planning by helping write shopping lists and decide where to shop.

 7. Enjoy the Rest of the Break – Although planning for the school year is important, make the most of the last few days of summer.
 Create lasting memories by going on picnics, attending community events, and taking advantage of extra family time.
 Take pictures to remind children of summer experiences and create a ‘Summer Memory’ book to encourage communication and language.
-This is a perfect item for show and tell at the start of the school year.
+This is a perfect item for show and tell type communication activities at the start of the school year.